grange85/ahfow-www/_posts/2020/2020-08-03-twenty-galaxie-500-covers-for-2020.md

  - Stephin Merrit (The Magnetic Fields)
  - Barbara Manning
  - Mercury Rev
- - The Natvral (Kip Berman of The Pains of Being Pure at Heart)
  - Papercuts
  - Versus
  - Hamilton (British Sea Power)